 If the letter spacing of a font is set to less than 0px, the letters may overlap on a mobile device.
-Ensure that Letter Spacing is set to 0px or higher for all fonts in the Style Editor.
+Ensure that Letter Spacing is set to 0px or higher for all fonts in the Site Styles panel.

 Memory capacity is tied to a device, not to a mobile browser.
-Newer phones will handle large sites better, and using a wi-fi connection will improve load time over most cellular networks.
+Newer phones will handle large sites better, and using a wireless connection will improve load time over most cellular networks.

 The built-in mobile style optimizes your content for mobile devices, but this feature is only active at certain display sizes.
 For a tablet in landscape mode, the site may load without mobile styles, causing issues that aren't present on a standard smartphone.